Chokwe people: Society and culture

-They are regionally famous for their exceptional crafts work, particularly with baskets, pottery, mask carving, statues, stools and other handicrafts.
-The art work include utilitarian objects, but often integrates Chokwe mythologies, oral history and spiritual beliefs.
-For example, the culture hero Chibinda Ilunga who married a Lunda woman and took over power is an often sculpted figure.
+The Chokwe are regionally notable for their crafts work, including baskets, pottery, mask carvings, statues, stools, and other handicrafts.The artwork include utilitarian objects, but often integrates Chokwe mythologies, oral history, and spiritual beliefs.
+For example, the mythical-cultural hero Chibinda Ilunga who married a Lunda woman and took over power is an often-sculpted figure.
 The Cikungu art personifies the collective power of Chokwe's ancestors, while Mwana po figurines depict the guardians of fertility and procreation.
-The Ngombo figurines have been traditionally a part of divining spirits who are shaken to tell causes of illness, misfortune, not having babies and other problems faced by a family or a village.
+The Ngombo figurines have been traditionally a part of divining spirits who are shaken to tell causes of illness, misfortune, infertility, and other problems faced by a family or a village.

+The chiefdoms of the 18th- and 19th-century eventually began to decline due to smallpox and other diseases, which disrupted large regions of central Angola.

 Both chiefs and village groups are found in the Chokwe culture.
 Villages consist of company compounds with square huts or circular grass-houses with a central space that serves as the meeting place for the villagers.

+When it comes to village courts, most Chokwe territories have at least three types of legal organizations: the village courts, the chiefs' courts, and the district courts.
+Village courts consist of chiefly male elders that oversee cases involving land ownership, family quarrels, theft, and disputes in which witchcraft is suspected.

 The Chokwe are traditionally a matrilineal society, but where the woman moves to live with her husband's family after wedding.
 Polygyny has been a historic practice usually limited to the chief or a wealthy family.

+Village life

+A Chokwe village is where relatives of the village headman, or chief, lives with their families.
+The Chokwe have their houses set up in a large circle with an open courtyard in the center.
+One of the most common features of a Chokwe village is the chota shelter.
+This shelter is cone-shaped made from freestanding wooden poles with a grass roof.
+The shelter is built in the center of the yard and is a place where visitors are received and where men meet.
+Some other structures that can be found within a Chokwe village are storage rooms and kitchens, which are both built right next to the houses.

+The Chokwe houses are made from mud bricks that are sun-dried and can either be bought or made at home in wooden molds.
+Bunches of thick grass are used as the roof with extra layers of thinner grass placed on top.

+Since the Chokwe farm, areas around the village are cleared at the beginning of the dry season where they will grow corn, cassava, and millet.
+Along with sweet potatoes, pumpkins, tomatoes, okra, and in certain areas, rice, beans, and peanuts.
+They also raise cattle, goats, pigs, and chickens, however, they only eat these animals on special occasions, such as wedding feasts.